 - What will the internship consist of?
 If it’s sweeping the floors or other grunt work, forget it.

-I don’t know the prevalence of health club –based certifications but I do know that people, who take them, run the risk of getting the short end of the stick when they get out in the real world.
-Because of that, I wouldn’t risk making it your primary or initial fitness certification.
+I don’t know the prevalence of gym–based certifications, but I do know that people who pay for them run the risk of getting the short end of the stick when they try to find a job in the real world.
+Because of that, I wouldn’t risk making it your primary or initial personal fitness certification.